 I’ve written a few other books, too.
 Click here to see the list.

-If you like |The Sideshows| and would like to help support my work, click here and buy an autographed paperback copy (or anything else!) from my store.
-Alternatively, you can snag a cheaper (and unsigned) paperback copy from Amazon by clicking here.
+If you like Under the Hood: The Imprisonment of Jonathan Knox and would like to help support my work, click here and buy an autographed copy of the book (or anything else!) from my store.
+Alternatively, you can snag a cheaper (and unsigned) copy from Amazon by clicking here.

 If you’re there, hypothetical reader, thank you for being there.
 Be well Commons~